Tesla Owners Oregon - the evolution

 What is a typical event like?

-Most events are basic meetups which involve gathering at a set location to meet other owners, talk about our cars, and sometimes have a meal or drink.
+Most events are social meetups which involve gathering at a set location to meet other owners, talk about our cars, and sometimes have a meal or drink.
 Moving forward, we will also be looking at other options and opportunities.
 Anyone is welcome to come to our public meetups and we encourage non-owners to come discover the benefits of Tesla and electric transport.
 Occasionally we will have private events for members and their guests that are not open to the public.
 Tesla Owners of Oregon (and its subchapters) as an organization, does not sponsor or provide test rides or drives at our events.
 Any owner choosing to provide a test ride or test drive is doing so as an individual, separate from the Tesla Owners of Oregon organization.

 What are the dues/costs/fees and what are they used for?